 Who is eligible to apply?
-Any DMU student who will be enrolled in a degree program at the time of the internship (Summer 2020), and who will be available to go on site for 6-8 weeks for an internship in Summer 2020.
-Students who graduate from their DMU program in Spring 2020 or who won't start their degree program until Fall 2020 are not eligible to apply.
+Any DMU student who will be enrolled in a degree program at the time of the internship (6-8 weeks between May-August), and who will be available to go on site for 6-8 weeks for an internship in the summer.
+Students who have already graduated from their DMU program or who don't begin their program until fall are not eligible to apply.

 You can apply for multiple internships, but must submit separate applications with distinct personal statements and a different recommendation letter for each application.